pandabear15/celestia-bot/README.md

 Celestia monitors and logs edit and delete actions on the server for the purposes of accountability and safety.
 For questions about the bot, please contact RicePulp#0077 and/or Purost#1025.

+## Version 1.2.0
+Released on XXXX.
+### Features
+- Celestia now counts pings in the birthday event channel.
+Ping count can be retrieved via the "+giveaway" command after the giveaway ends.
+- Celestia now spoilers images in logs if they were spoilered when they were originally posted.
+- "+status" is now the default command that retrieves Celestia's current state. "+info" is aliased to the status command.
+- Celestia now indicates whether a log message has already been sent to the bot developers via removing the "✉" emoji and replacing it with the "📮" emoji.
+This also ensures that a log message cannot be sent twice.
+### Bug fixes
+None.
+### Other changes
+None.
+### Known issues
+- Currently, images cannot be automatically shared to devs by reacting with the mail emoji.
+- Due to some edge case behavior regarding replies, rollout of the reply indication in logs as mentioned in the Known issues section of 1.1.1 is delayed, and will hopefully be implemented next patch.

 ## Version 1.1.2
 Released on 2022-10-30 22:00-07:00.
 ### Features